duxsco/gentoo-installation/README.md

 popd; echo $?
 ```

 If the following commands don't work you have install `db.auth`, `KEK.auth` and `PK.auth` over the `UEFI Firmware Settings` upon reboot after the completion of this installation guide.
 Further information can be found at the end of this installation guide.
+Beware that the following commands delete all existing keys.

 ```bash
 # Make them mutable